 These places are jewels of immense cultural value for a variety of reasons.
-Cities like Cordoba, Toledo and Salamanca reflect Spain’s urban history, displaying the transformations and influences they have undergone over the ages.
-An important element is the way the urban landscape is integrated into its natural surroundings: rivers, mountains and narrow passes are part of the personality of cities such as Segovia, Cuenca and Toledo.
-Not forgetting, of course, the fact that these cities also possess some of the world’s most important monuments: the Great Mosque in Cordoba, City Walls of Ávila and the Cathedral in Santiago are just three examples.
+Cities like Cordoba, Toledo and Salamanca reflect Spain's urban history, displaying the transformations and influences they have undergone over the ages.
+An important element is the way the urban landscape is integrated into its natural surroundings: rivers, mountains and gorges are all part of the personality of cities such as Segovia, Cuenca and Toledo.
+Not forgetting, of course, the fact that these cities also possess some of the world's most important monuments: the Great Mosque in Cordoba, City Walls of Avila and the Cathedral in Santiago are just three examples.

 Alcalá de Henares

 This is the birthplace of Cervantes, author of Don Quixote.
 His house is an excellent example of a typical 16th-century Castilian home.
 Here you can also see the Europe's oldest open-air theatre.
 The university and the historic centre received UNESCO designation.

 This is a good example of a medieval city.
 Its city wall is the best conserved in Europe, and the old town and the churches to be found outside the walls are on the UNESCO World Heritage list.

 Fortresses, Renaissance palaces and medieval town squares… All in all, an endless catalogue of different monuments.
 Its old town has the World Heritage designation.
 A night time visit is also highly recommended on account of the beautiful illumination.

 Its historic centre has the World Heritage designation.
 This city, which was a major centre of world power and culture under Muslim rule, is home to one of the Caliphate's most spectacular works of architecture: the Great Mosque.